EricSwiggers/spyglasstouch/readme.md

 spyGlassTouch
 =============

-This is my answer to a question on a jQuery Mobile LinkedIn.
+This is my answer to a question on a jQuery Mobile LinkedIn group.

 This spyGlass plugin is a simple inner zoom made for touch screens.
+It assumes that you don't have alot of space to place a zoom window so it generates one that will ajust it's position to always be on the screen.
 Think of your finger as a magnifying glass.
 You can view a demo [here](http://www.thierryblais.com/spyGlass/index.html).

 To initialize the plugin: